davidpeach/lupo/README.md

 # Lupo

-A static website generator written in Bash.
+Lupo is a basic static website generator written in Bash.
+It will copy a hierarchy of files and folders, converting any markdown files into HTML files.

+It can also parse certain markdown frontmatter array values into archive
+pages: for example, if there are posts that have a tag of "websites", a "websites" archive page will be created with a list of the tagged posts contained.

 ## Installation
 ```bash